 I often find myself rushing around trying to get more into my day.
-Thinking ahead two or three or more steps, maybe even thinking two days ahead, I forget to just stop and smell the roses for a second.
+Thinking ahead two or three or more steps, maybe even thinking two days ahead, I forget to just stop and smell the roses for a second, abandoning the present moment.

-One of the many reasons I love my job as a massage therapist so much is simply the fact that it requires me to slow down.
-I get the opportunity to focus on one person at a time, and dedicate an hour or more to just listening to another human being, to be in the moment, settle into the quiet music and dim lights of the office, and just be present.
+One of the many reasons I love my job as a massage therapist is simply the fact that it affords me an opportunity to slow down.
+I can focus on one person at a time, and dedicate an hour or more to just listening to another human being, settle into the quiet music and dim lights of the office, and just be present.
 The outside world doesn’t affect me in those moments.

-When we came back from our Italy trip, one of the things I noticed immediately was how much more stimuli there was to respond to.
-There were people to call, devices to check, emails to send, TV to watch, shopping to do, rooms to clean…even though I enjoy doing all of these things, it was clear that my brain was getting overwhelmed by trying to do MORE each day.
+It’s incredible how much stimuli there is to respond to on a daily basis.
+There are people to call, devices to check, emails to send, TV to watch, shopping to do, rooms to clean…even though I enjoy doing all of these things, it’s clear that my brain gets overwhelmed by trying to do MORE each day.
 Fit more in.
 See more people.
 Do.
 More.

 It reminded me of something I read last year: “Let go of the relentless need to get more done.
 Intentionally walk more slowly, drive more slowly and don’t rush through your daily tasks or chores.”